World traveler Clown Tom Bolton

 These decorations were definitely for the Lunar New Year.
 Having grown up in America where the anti-communist propaganda was strong for so many years, it was a bit of a twist to see the hammer and sickle displayed with doves as a coherent symbol of peace.

 Typical around Hanoi are the many banyan trees with their tendrils hanging like something out of a fantasy movie.
 Another thing that I would find to be popular all over Vietnam is the use of really small stools.
 I guess they just take less space to store and are often set out on the sidewalks in the evening so more people can socialize over food or drink.

 Typical Hanoi buildings

-A lot of typical 4 or 5 story buildings with a business on the first floor or two and residences above still remain in Hanoi.
+Below left, a lot of typical 4 or 5 story buildings with a business on the first floor or two and residences above still remain in Hanoi.
 Such places were much rarer in Saigon as urban renewal has given way to big apartment blocks with dozens of levels or business centers.